kamilburda/batcher/docs/sections/Customization.md

 ![Procedure browser dialog](../images/screenshot_procedure_browser_dialog.png)

-You can preview the selected procedure (by pressing `Preview`) and adjust its options.
+You can preview how the selected procedure affects the resulting image (by pressing `Preview`) and adjust procedure options.

 Once you are settled on the procedure, press `Add` to permanently add it to the list of procedures.
 You can [edit the procedure](#editing-procedures-and-constraints) anytime after adding it.